 After the installation is complete, if a System Extension Blocked message appears, click Open Security Preferences.

 Follow the prompts to go to System Settings > Privacy & Security.
-In the security section, under "Allow applications downloaded from:", select App Store and identified developers.
+In the Security section, for "Allow applications downloaded from:", select App Store and identified developers.

 Use the local mounted drive

 On the Mounted Drive page, click Open Local Mounted Drive.
-The default name for the local mounted drive is PDSDrive.
+The local mounted drive is named PDSDrive by default when it is created.

 Uninstall the mounted drive

-In the Uninstall Mounted Drive dialog box, click OK.
+In the Uninstall Mounted Drive pop-up window, click OK.